 Read on to learn more about the most influential fashion eras in history.

 - The Period of Lights

 - The 2010s

 The Post-Medieval Era

-On the other hand, the men popularly styled collarless and cuffless shirts.
+Men popularly donned collarless and cuffless shirts.
 They loved doublets and sleeveless jackets.
-Stockings were also prominent and short trousers that stopped at the knee.
+Stockings were also prominent and short trousers which stopped at the knee.

 The Period of Lights